 If you want to accomplish any personal goal, be bold and be courageous.

 Wish to exceed yourself.

 Beat your expectations.

 Don’t focus on what’s doable or get caught by the realistic “R” in SMART goals.
-(Specific, Measurable, Attainable, Realistic, Specific, and Measurable.)
+(Specific, Measurable, Attainable, Realistic, Specific, Time-Bound)

 The “R,” — the reasonable, the realistic, the relevant — can steal your excitement by thwarting your desire to reach for something inspired and fantastic.

 From comedians to physicists, creative people use their intuition and imagination just as much as, if not more than, their rationality and careful reasoning.